Shubhmeep/PS1_Text_To_Speech/README.md

-# How to setup and run the Google Cloud Speech-to-Text
+# How to setup and run the Google Cloud Speech-to-Text (Part 4, Question 10 - Problem SSet 1)

 1) Create & activate a virtual environment
 2) Install dependencies in the requirements.txt